 Why Do Peach Trees Need Cold?

 Like all deciduous trees, peach trees lose their leaves in the autumn and become dormant, but it doesn’t stop there.
 As winter continues, the trees enter a period called rest.
 It’s a deep dormancy where a short spurt of warm weather won’t be enough to “wake” the tree up.
 The cold requirement for peach trees is dependent on this period of rest.
 Why do peaches need cold?
 Without this period of rest, the buds that were set the previous summer can’t blossom.
-And if there are no blossoms — you guessed it, no fruit!
+If there are no blossoms– you guessed it, no fruit!

 Chilling Requirements of Peaches

 Are the chilling requirements of peaches important to you, the home gardener?
 If you want a peach tree in your garden that gives you more than shade, you’re darn tootin’ it’s important.
 Among the many varieties, there’s a tremendous variation in the cold requirements for peaches.
 If you want peaches, you need to know what the average peach chill hours are in your area.

-Peach chill hours can range from only 50 to 1,000 depending on the cultivar and a loss of even 50-100 of those minimum hours can reduce a harvest by 50 percent.
+Peach chill hours can range from only 50 to 1,000 depending on the cultivar and a loss of even 50 to 100 of those minimum hours can reduce a harvest by 50 percent.
 A loss of 200 or more can devastate a crop.
 If you buy a cultivar that requires peach chill hours above what your area can offer, you may never see a single blossom.
 That’s why it’s important to know the cold requirements for peach trees before you buy and plant.

 Your local nursery will carry varieties and cultivars suitable to your area’s chilling requirements.
 For peach trees purchased from a catalog, however, you should do your own research.
-And for those of you who live in warmer climates where peaches are hard to grow, there are cultivars known as low chill peach trees.
+For those of you who live in warmer climates where peaches are hard to grow, there are cultivars known as low chill peach trees.

 Low Chill Peach Trees: Trees with Minimal Peach Chill Hours